resema/Notepad/_posts/2017-11-07-recommender-system-an-introduction.md

 ![collaborative_filtering_optimization_simultanously.png]({{site.baseurl}}/images/posts/RecommenderSystems_AnIntroduction/collaborative_filtering_optimization_simultanously.png)

 The above shown **cost function** for the collaborative filtering looks like this.
 This one contains the regularization term.
 Be aware of only using elements (movies) to sum up for the cost function which have been **rated by a user**.
+The same has to be done for the calculation of the gradients!

 {% highlight matlab %}
 % Multiply the squared body of the function